GreatJakes/styled-components-themer/README.md

 }
 ```

 You can nest media queries inside of styles, or you can nest styles inside of media queries.
 Write it however you desire.
+Styled-components will sort it out.

 ### Modifier Classes
 With React and styled-components, you don't often need modifier classes, but when you do, themer has got you covered.
 If the component you're styling gets a className applied to it that is supposed to change its appearance, you can use the following notation: